 Tragically, there are certain symptoms that usually precede death.
 They include hyperthermia, convulsions, and very low blood pressure.

 Emergency Treatment Of Amphetamine Overdose

 Treatments are supportive in nature and aim to relieve the signs of overdose.
-While, there is no known antidote to treat Amphetamine overdose.
+While there is no known antidote to treat Amphetamine overdose.
 Still, there are medications help to improve the overdose symptoms and ease the recovery.
-Fortunately, an immediate treatment produces successful results in almost every case of overdose.
+Fortunately, the immediate treatment produces successful results in almost every case of overdose.

 The medications that provide supportive treatment include:

 - Activated charcoal – if the patient is conscious and able to take it by mouth.
 Also, this treatment is more effective if the time of Amphetamine overdose has not gone beyond a few hours.
 This may help to reduce its absorption inside the digestive tract.

 - Fluid and salt injection to treat dehydration

 - Medline Plus.
 Amphetamine.
 2019. https://medlineplus.gov/druginfo/meds/a616004.html.

 - Vasan S., Olango G. J. Amphetamine Toxicity.
 In: StatPearls.
 Treasure Island (FL): StatPearls Publishing; 2019. https://www.ncbi.nlm.nih.gov/books/NBK470276/.

 - Toxicology Data Network.
 AMPHETAMINE.
 2017. https://toxnet.nlm.nih.gov/cgi-bin/sis/search/a?dbs+hsdb:@[email protected]+3287.